LoaiWael/LoaiWael/README.md

 [![](https://visitcount.itsvg.in/api?id=LoaiWael&icon=7&color=12)](https://visitcount.itsvg.in)
 # ABOUT ME:
 I'm a newbie frontend developer.
 I am still learning at this career but before that I have learned 3D modeling and made some cool brands and learned how to design a web page or an application, UI UX.
-And now I need to learn how to implement the design.<br>I'm trying to build my name.<br>I'm trying to collaborate with powerful people.<br>
+And now I need to learn how to implement the design.<br>I'm trying to collaborate with powerful people.<br>

 ## SOCIAL: